mvolkmann/blog/src/dart.md

 TODO: Why does the name of this type start uppercase,
 TODO: but the `bool`, `int`, and `double` types start lowercase?

-Literal strings are delimited by single or double quotes.
+Literal single line strings are delimited by single or double quotes.
-Multiline strings are limited by a pair of three single or double quotes.
+Literal multi-line strings are delimited by a pair of three single or double quotes.

+Literal strings can use interpolations.
+To include the value of a variable, include `$variableName`.
+To include the value of an expression, include `${expression}`.

 Strings can be concatenated with the `+` operator.